razrinn/vibe-expense/memory-bank/decisionLog.md

 [2025-05-27 12:39:30] - Centralized data clearing logic for expenses.
 Rationale: Initially, `db.expenses.clear()` was called directly in `SettingsPage.tsx`, followed by a `refreshExpenses()` call from `ExpenseContext`.
 This led to a less cohesive design.
 By moving the `db.expenses.clear()` and `setExpenses([])` into a new `clearAllExpenses` function within `ExpenseContext`, the responsibility for managing expense data state and persistence is fully encapsulated within the context.
 This improves maintainability, reduces potential for inconsistencies, and provides a cleaner API for components.
 Implications: Components needing to clear all expense data now only need to call `clearAllExpenses()` from `useExpenses`, simplifying their logic.

+[2025-05-27 14:40:39] - Decision: Instead of hardcoding UUIDs for default categories, the approach was changed to persist default categories to IndexedDB if the category store is initially empty.
+This ensures consistency across sessions without relying on fixed UUIDs in code.